DannyBoyNYC/newsela-project/readme.md

 # Newsela Project 🗞️

-A quick project for review.
-A "miniature" version of some of the work I've done at Barclays.
+I cannot release any of my current work so here's a simple project for review.

 ## Instructions

-Github will hose my API key if I push it so you'll have to create a `.env` file in the root directory with the necessary information (provided via email or ping me at daniel.deverell@gmail.com if you don't have it).
+Github will hose my API key if I push it so you'll have to copy and paste [this](http://daniel.deverell.com/newsela/shhh.txt) into the `.env` file.
+(The keys will be deleted after review.)

-Run `$ yarn` and `$ yarn run dev`.
+Run `$ yarn` and `$ yarn run dev` (or `npm` equivalents).

 The only Session worth looking at for now is "Front-End-Summer19".